Taumata – School Houses

 Core Message – Protect and Serve

-2025 Matairangi House Leaders – Grace Rogers & Mark Hazeldine
+2026 Matairangi House Leaders – Giselle Hotop & Gus Neilson

 We wear the joyous yellow of the kōwhai.
 Our maunga is Matairangi, the southern peak which can be seen from the school field.
 This is the point where the bird spirit of the taniwha Whātaitai alighted after his death.
 There it watched over the harbour below and this is our kaupapa, to keep watching over the needs of others, to serve and protect.